alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 * where you’re sending the goods from and who you’re sending them to
 * the factory approval or registration number

-[Is this just a declaration, if you we can’t link to the guide]
+[Is this just a declaration, if so we can’t link to the guide]

 ##Exporting animal products outside the EU